noahehall/theBookOfNoah/databases/mysql_new.md

     - `limit` specify max number of rows to be deleted
       - often used with `order by` to delete a range of records
   - `do`
+    - suppresses the display of an expressions results
   - `explain`
+    - display information about the columns of a given table
+      - synonmyous with `describe` and `show columns`
+    - analyzes the handling of a select statement
+      - when multiple tables are queried, the order  in which the tables are used
+      - see performance
   - `handler`
   - `help`
   - `insert`